DataTalksClub/data-engineering-zoomcamp/cohorts/2027/06-batch/visual-audit-2026-09-09.md

   area.
 - Lesson 11–15 native cleanup: `CLEANUP-11-15.md` in the processing evidence area.
+- Final reference audit: `FINAL-INDEPENDENT-REVIEW.md` in the processing evidence area; it verified 14/14 live references and identified the four stale artifacts removed in `5231444`.
 - Source/crop/output hashes and generation notes: `2026-09-09-follow-up-provenance.md`.

 The processing evidence is intentionally kept outside the course tree; the